 Taxes are filed electronically in Italy, but there are two different tax returns depending on your situation.

-Tax residents that have lived in the country for two consecutive years are entitled to use the 730 form, a simplified form that comes with most of your details already completed.
+Tax residents that have lived in the country for two consecutive years and work for any IT Employer are usually entitled to use the 730 form, a simplified form that comes with most of your details already completed.

 Seek the help of an accountant when filing your taxes in Italy.